-Other than with the CV, no linear interpolation is done.
+Unlike with the CV, no linear interpolation is done for these integer numbers.
 Every time the input number changes a new sample is created.

 Applications for recording a number could be chord progressions or melodies that are represented by note numbers rather than pitch CVs.